Las Vegas in September 2025

 Life Is Beautiful Festival

-• What to expect: Top acts, murals, and culinary pop-ups fill 18 blocks of Downtown.
-Buy passes by July; local hotels double in price this weekend.
+Top acts, murals, and culinary pop-ups across 18 blocks.
+Buy passes by July; hotel prices double this weekend.

 Mexican Independence Day Concerts